- Dordrecht, Netherlands

-In the past two decades his scientific work has emphasized laser spectroscopy and laser interaction with matter.
+The last two two decades of his scientific work emphasized laser spectroscopy and laser interaction with matter.

-His excitement with science and his productivity have continued at the same high level from the time he was a young scientist to the end of his career.
+His excitement with science and his productivity continued at the same high level from the time he was a young scientist to the end of his career.
 His magnetic resonance work was recognized by the Oliver E. Buckley Prize for Solid State Physics awarded by the American Physical Society in 1958.
 In 1974, he was awarded the National Medal of Science by the President of the United States for pioneering applications of nuclear magnetic resonance.
 His other awards include the 1979 Frederic Ives Medal of the Optical Society of America for contributions to nonlinear optics and the 1981 Nobel Prize for Physics for his contributions to the development of laser spectroscopy.
 The IEEE awarded him the Medal of Honor in 1983, "For pioneering contributions to Quantum Electronics including the invention of the three-level maser."

 The tremendous demands on his time brought about by all these honors have always taken second place to his commitment to teaching.
-Bloembergen has never changed his fundamental personal values which are marked by a sincere modesty.
+Bloembergen never changed his fundamental personal values which are marked by a sincere modesty.
 An important influence has always come from his wife, the former Deli Brink.
-They were married in June of 1950 and are the proud parents of Antonia, Brink, and Juliana.
+They were married in June 1950 and became the proud parents of Antonia, Brink, and Juliana.
 He was survived by his wife, three children, and two grandchildren.